bjpop/rover/README.txt

 Example usage (should be all on one line)
 --------------------------------------------------------------------------------

-   rover --primers primer_coords.tsv --log rover_log --vcf variants.vcf
+   rover --primers primer_coords.tsv --log rover_log --out variants
          --proportionthresh 0.15 --absthresh 2 --coverdir coverage_files
          sample1.bam sample2.bam sample3.bam

 This assumes that the coordinates for your primer regions are in the file primer_coords.tsv.
-The detected variants will appear in the output file variants.vcf.
+The detected variants will appear in the output file variants.
 The names of the samples will be taken from the prefix of the bam file name, in this case "sample1" "sample2" and "sample3".
 Coverage files containing the number of read pairs which mapped to each region will be output in coverage_files/sample1.coverage